 A fund raising campaign is run from early fall through November of each year.
 Co-Campaign Chairpersons and volunteers run the campaign with the support of the United Way staff.

-Following the campaign, volunteers from the community, called the Allocation Panel, come together to review the allocation request forms that have been submitted by local agencies.
+Following the campaign, volunteers from the community, called the Community Investment Committee, come together to review the allocation request forms that have been submitted by local agencies.
 The panel members are asked to contact or visit the agencies that have been assigned to them.
 Next, the panel listens to presentation by each agency as to why they need the funding and how it will be used to benefit residents of Rhea County.
-After hearing from each requesting agency, the Allocation Panel will decide - based on the services provided and the number of people that receive those services, plus meeting the needs of Rhea County - how to best distribute the current campaign funds for that physical year.
-This recommendation is then presented to the full United Way Board by the Allocation Chair.
+After hearing from each requesting agency, the Community Investment Committee will decide - based on the services provided and the number of people that receive those services, plus meeting the needs of Rhea County - how to best distribute the current campaign funds for that physical year.
+This recommendation is then presented to the full United Way Board by the Chair.
 The board members make the final decision concerning the allocation process.

 In the 1986 campaign $60,000 was raised and in the campaign for 2001, a grand total of $226,625 was raised.
 In 2007, the highest amount of campaign money raised, resulting in $242,100.
 However, due to the economic recession, there was a slow annual decline and the campaign total in 2014 was $219,204.